-- The share of motorcyclist fatalities in Cyprus is much higher than the EU average. - Cyprus has a much higher share of female road fatalities than the EU average. - Fatalities in built-up areas and at junctions are over-represented in Cyprus. - In Cyprus more fatal accidents happen during night-time than the EU average. - Helmet wearing rates are quite low and rear seat-belt wearing rate is much lower than the EU average. - The percentage of drink-driving offenders increased slightly between 2006 and 2015.
+- The share of motorcyclist fatalities in Cyprus is much higher than the EU average. - Cyprus has a much higher share of female road fatalities than the EU average. - The share of non-national fatalities in 2015 was 28%. - Fatalities in built-up areas and at junctions are over-represented in Cyprus. - In Cyprus more fatal accidents happen during night-time than the EU average. - Helmet wearing rates are quite low and rear seat-belt wearing rate is much lower than the EU average. - The percentage of drink-driving offenders increased slightly between 2006 and 2015.